ravermeister/ci-runner/readme.md

 docker-compose run -it -v $(pwd)/gitlab:/etc/gitlab-runner --entrypoint gitlab-runner gitlab register
 ```

-## Remove Access to LAN for the Container
+## Deny Access to LAN for the Container
 To further harden the Isolation,
 the [docker-compose](https://gitlab.rimkus.it/development/ci-runner/-/blob/main/docker-compose.yml?ref_type=heads) File uses a separate bridge Network with a pre-defined name `ci-bridge-net`,
 you can verify this with the `ip a` command.
 You should see a new Network device called `ci-bridge-net`.
-Now you can add an [IPTable rule](https://stackoverflow.com/a/45121429), to prohibit Access to the LAN.
+Now you can add an [IPTable rule](https://stackoverflow.com/a/45121429), to deny Access to the LAN.

 ```shell
 iptables -I FORWARD -i ci-bridge-net -d 192.168.0.0/16 -j DROP